Cinq à sept: In France

 Cinq à sept originally referred to a time for a tryst, and consequently is a metonym for a visit to one's mistress, an extramarital affair, and the mistress involved.
 It derived from the time of day French people would make such a visit.
 It is still commonly considered as the time of day to meet one's mistress or lover, and the term implies a sexual liaison (as opposed to the Québécois habit).

 Cultural references

 The phrase was referenced in the 1965 novel La Chamade by French author Françoise Sagan; It was suggested the time has changed to 2 to 4 p.m.

 The 2014 US movie 5 to 7, based on the phrase, presents the wife of a diplomat commencing an extramarital affair with a younger writer.

+The phrase inspired the title of Agnès Varda's film Cléo from 5 to 7 (1962), which follows a singer awaiting medical results.